dashkite/joy/docs/reference/time/milliseconds.md

 # milliseconds

-_Function_

-Returns the current time in milliseconds, with precision to microseconds if available.
+_Function_ &bull; Returns the current time in milliseconds, with precision to microseconds if available.

 <pre><code>milliseconds () &rarr; number</code></pre>
 <br>